 - The concept of Quality of Life (QoL)

-- Project notebook and record keeping
+- Project notebook and record-keeping

 - Conducting of preliminary research

-- Communicating with target community
+- Communicating with the target community

 - Persona-Empathy analysis